Christian Benteke: D.C. United

 In August 2022, Benteke signed for MLS club D.C.
 United as a Designated Player on a two-and-a-half-year contract.
 On 18 September 2022, Benteke scored his first goal for DC United in a 1–0 win over Inter Miami.
 He ended the 2022 season with D.C.
 United tallying one goal in seven appearances.
 On 29 April 2023, in a game against Charlotte FC, Benteke scored an over-the-head bicycle kick to lead D.C.
 United to a 3–1 win.
 Benteke received his first MLS Goal of the Matchday for his goal and was named to MLS Team of the Matchday, his third of the season.
 On 23 September, Benteke netted his first hat-trick for the club in a 5–3 loss to the New York Red Bulls.
 He finished his first full season with D.C. tallying 14 goals in 31 appearances.

 In the opening game of the 2024 MLS season on 24 February 2024, Benteke scored a hat-trick against rival club New England Revolution, securing a 3–1 victory.
 He would score his second hat-trick of the season in a 3–2 win at Atlanta United on 11 May, a feat which awarded him player of the matchday for the second time in the season.
 Benteke would finish the season winning the 2024 MLS Golden Boot with 23 goals scored across 30 appearances and set the club's record for the most goals scored, 25, across all competitions in a single season.

+D.C.
+United declined Benteke's 2026 contract option, but attempted to sign him to a new deal at the end of the 2025 season.
+However, Benteke announced on social media that he would be leaving the team at the expiration of his contract.
+In his statement, Benteke expressed gratitude to D.C.
+United and its supporters, but wrote that he was "ready for the next chapter".

+Al Wahda

+On 1 January 2026, Benteke joined UAE Pro League club Al Wahda.